 The success of card on file programs are also heavily dependent upon how well practices communicate with patients and set expectations, she adds.

-Myth #4 Payment plans just create more administrative work for practice staff
+Myth #4 Patient payment plans just create more administrative work for practice staff

 This one can go both ways, Woodcock warns.
 At one practice she worked with recently, setting up a payment plan was an arduous manual process involving a phone conversation, a calculator, a trip to the printer for a paper receipt and a handwritten envelope.
 Obviously processes like that do create more work for staff—and at questionable value, she says.